Drovers’ Tryst Walking Festival 2017 – programme launched

-The fifteenth annual Crieff and Strathearn Drovers' Tryst Walking Festival programme is now open for online bookings at the event’s website www.droverstryst.com.
+The sixteenth annual Crieff and Strathearn Drovers’ Tryst Walking Festival programme is now open for online bookings at the event’s website www.droverstryst.com.
 A printed programme leaflet will be available shortly.

-On Sunday 9th the Hairy Coo Mountain Bike Race offers riders of all abilities a chance to have fun on Comrie Croft’s network of highly regarded trails.
+On Sunday 8th the Hairy Coo Mountain Bike Race offers riders of all abilities a chance to have fun on Comrie Croft’s network of highly regarded trails.
+Comrie Croft was recently awarded ‘UK Trail of the Year 2016’.

 There are plenty of bed and breakfasts, hotels and self-catering in and around the Crieff area plus a wealth of places to eat, drink and shop.
 It all adds up to an unmissable programme for anyone looking for a walking holiday in Perthshire.